How To Make Homemade Whipped Cream

-The thought of making homemade whipped cream scared me.
-Seriously.
-I’ve avoided it for some time now.
-But now that I’ve made it, I can tell you that there is nothing to be afraid of.
+If you’ve never made homemade whipped cream before, have no fear!
 It is so easy, takes less than 10 minutes to make, has a seriously short list of ingredients and is cheap to make.
 Rock on.

 Now you might find varying recipes for whipped cream with different recommendations on powdered sugar, etc, but this is my preferred method and the way I substitute for Cool Whip.
 It uses powdered sugar to stabilize it, so as temping as it might be to reduce the amount, I typically like a 2:1 ratio of heavy whipping cream to powdered sugar.
 It stays stable in the fridge for days.
 I’ve yet to have it wilt on me.

 You just add heavy whipping cream, powdered sugar and a touch of vanilla extract to a mixer bowl and whip on high speed until it’s as thick as you need it.
 Most often I whip to stiff peaks.
 Soft peaks are shown in the photo, which means when you lift the whisk out of the bowl, the tip/peak falls over to the side a bit.
 Stiff peaks won’t fall, they’ll just be nice and firm.

 The full recipe is below along with some additional notes.

 1 1/4 cups heavy whipping cream, cold

 1/2 cup powdered sugar

 1 tsp vanilla extract

 1. Add all the ingredients to a large mixer bowl.
 Whip on high speed.
 Cream will initially bubble a little bit, then start to thicken.